How to Stop a Dog From Pulling on the Leash—Tips to Try · Kinship

 How to stop a dog from pulling on the leash

 Changing the equipment you use to walk your dog can make a huge difference in your experience right away.
-The right kind of harnessopens in a new tab puts physics on your side so your dog can’t lean in with their full body weight to drag you along.
-The Freedom No-Pull Harness by 2 Hounds Design opens in a new tabis a great option.
-Some people find bungee leashes helpful because the leash has a bit of give, but for strong, relentless pullers, I prefer a plain nylon, rope, or leather leash.
+The right kind of harness puts physics on your side so your dog can’t lean in with their full body weight to drag you along.
+The Freedom No-Pull Harness by 2 Hounds Design is one great option.
+Some people find bungee leashes helpful because the leash has a bit of give, but for strong, relentless pullers, I prefer a plain nylon, leather, or rope leash.

 If dogs are allowed to keep going forward, they learn that pulling is the way to get what they want, and they will keep doing it.
 Don’t ever allow your pulling dog to continue on their merry way.
 If your dog pulls, there are two options:

-Stop immediately and don’t move until your pup lets up and there is slack in the leash.
-You may have to stop again three seconds later and do the same thing, and that’s OK.
-Just be consistent about refusing to let them pull.
+• Stop immediately and don’t move until your pup lets up and there is slack in the leash.
+You may have to stop again five seconds later and do the same thing, and that’s OK.
+It’s important to be consistent about refusing to let them pull.

-Both of these training methods require a bit of patience, but hang in there — it’s worth the wait!
+Both of these training methods require patience, but stay strong — it’s worth the wait!
 Whether the dog is pulling or not, be unpredictable, and reinforce the preferred behavior.
 Making quick turns, reversing direction, speeding up and slowing down all make you more interesting, which means it’s more likely that your dog will follow you, going where you’re going rather than pulling you where they want to go.
 True, some of your neighbors will find it amusing, but consider it just another good thing you’re doing for the community!

 For now, the goal of the walk is to teach them to walk nicely so they can go on future walks rather than to meet all their exercise needs right now.
 If your pup is tired when you start out, they’re less likely to pull.
 That helps them develop good habits and also allows you to reinforce their good behavior so it becomes more likely in the future.
 Playing fetch in the yard, or even going up and down the stairs multiple times, can take the edge off their energy.

-While some dogs naturally walk calmly and politely all their lives with no specific instruction, that’s certainly not the norm.
+While some dogs naturally walk politely and calmly all their lives with no training, that’s definitely not the norm.
 Most dogs need to learn how to do it with loose leash training.
 So, how to teach a dog to walk on a leash?
-Bring top-quality treatsopens in a new tab on every walk and give them to your pup whenever they are doing the right thing: walking without pulling you.
+Bring top-quality treats on every walk and give them to your pup whenever they are doing the right thing: walking without pulling you.

 Make it as easy as possible for your dog to do the right thing so you can reinforce them with those delicious treats.
 In addition to exercising your dog ahead of time (you can tell it’s important because I’m mentioning it twice!), there are other steps you can take to set your dog up for success.